tramee2512/AdventureWorks-Sales-performance-analysis/README.md

 - **Sales Team Productivity:** Analysis of revenue contribution across sales representatives to identify productivity patterns.
 - **Customer Retention**: Examination of repeat purchase rates to evaluate customer loyalty and opportunities to increase long term customer value.

-The SQL queries used to inspect and clean the data for this analysis can be found here [link].

-Targed SQL queries regarding various business questions can be found here [link].

-An interactive PowerBI dashboard used to report and explore sales trends can be found here [link].

 ## ERD
 ![image](Assets/ERD.png)